-The AQ-110P device has twenty (20) indication LEDs and the AQ-110F device has nineteen (19) indication LEDs on the device's front panel..
+The AQ-110P device has twenty (20) indication LEDs on the device's front panel.
 Apart from the "Power" and "Error" LEDs, the user can write their own identifications for each of the remaining LEDs on the text insert located in the transparent pocket next to the LEDs.